dschalk/monads-for-functional-javascript/README.md

 There are interactive demonstrations of the two ways of computing prime Fibonacci numbers at http://schalk.net:3055.
-Of course, these are examples are contrived, presented solely to show how instances of MonadState, MonadItter, and MonadStream can be used.
+Of course, these examples are contrived, presented solely to show how instances of MonadState, MonadItter, and MonadStream can be used.
 Number theorists looking for patterns would probably use a language less abstract than Javascript, and would want to crunch numbers on a super-computer.
 .
 .